Sweden Enacts Law to Amend its Global Minimum Tax Act for June 2024 OECD Administrative Guidance

 Given that the OECD Guidance is used as a source of interpretation under the Global Minimum Tax Act, these rules should apply without any specific legislative amendments being required.

-The proposed amendments in the draft law will apply for tax years beginning after 31 December 2025.
+The amendments in the law will apply for tax years beginning after December 31, 2025.
 However, a reporting entity may choose to apply all or some of the provisions for tax years beginning after 31 December 2023.

 Fourth Set of OECD Administrative Guidance (Article)RuleImplementation in Sweden